Daschi1/JavaSocketAPI/README.md

 }
 ```

 When you want to send a packet to all clients, you can simply use the method server.sendToAllClients.
-Or if you want to disconnect all clients, you can simply call server.disconnectAllClients.
+Or if you want to disconnecta single client server.disconnectClient or all clients, you can simply call server.disconnectAllClients.